 Extended sites are advised not to accept paper checks from students.
 However, if a student delivers a check to their local campus, extended sites are required to prepare a transmittal sheet that identifies the student name, student Webster ID number, the check number, the amount of the check payment, and the purpose of the payment.
 The checks and transmittals should be mailed to the US Bank Lockbox address referenced in this document.
 Extended sites are advised that application fees should not be mailed to the lockbox address.
 Application fee check payments must be mailed on a separate transmittal form to the attention of the Bursar's Office in Webster Hall 101 at 470 E. Lockwood Ave.
 St. Louis, MO 63119.

-Discover card, MasterCard, VISA, and American Express credit card payments are accepted online with a 2.75% convenience fee.
 Online credit card payments are made through the Bursar CASHNet site accessible to students through their Connections account.
 Extended campuses are not approved to handle credit card information.
-Students should be encouraged to make secure on-line payments through their Webster Connections account.
+Students should be encouraged to make secure online payments through their Webster Connections account.

 Private Scholarship Check Payments